Frassati Catholic High School: Curriculum

 Frassati Catholic High School has an ethics and culture curriculum.
 Over their four years, students at Frassati Catholic take courses on Catholic philosophy (in the Dominican and Thomistic tradition), ethics, and bioethics.
 Seniors finish their requirements in the department by taking an Ethics & Culture Seminar.

 Sports

-Frassati Catholic High School offers several sports including volleyball, cross country, soccer, flag football (a transitional program leading up to the school's first year of tackle football, which will begin in the 2016-2017 school year), swimming, boys and girls basketball, tennis, baseball, golf, and track & field.
+Frassati Catholic High School offers several sports including volleyball, cross country, soccer, flag football (a transitional program that led up to the school's first year of tackle football, which began in the 2016-2017 school year), swimming, boys and girls basketball, tennis, baseball, golf, and track & field.
 The school will add additional sports as it grows based on student interest.
 Almost 80% of Frassati Catholic's student body participates in athletics.

 The Frassati Catholic Boys Soccer Team made it to the TAPPS 5A Playoffs for the first time in school history during the 2019-20 season.
 They would win their first playoff game on February 5, 2020 against Holy Cross of San Antonio by a score of 3-0, but would lose in the next round against Lutheran South.